eigenwallet/vision/content/eigenweb.md

   swapped with.
 She chooses David as both Bob and Charlie have assigned a high trust score to him.

+- Alice tries to swap her Bitcoin for Monero with Bob.
+Alice locks her Bitcoin and waits.
+Bob simply does not lock his Monero.
+Alice has to wait a few hours to then refund her Bitcoin.
+She creates a cryptographic proof which others can verify.
+The proof conclusively shows that Bob did not lock his Monero despite previously having committed to do so.
+Alice publishes the proof on the _eigenweb_.
+Other users will now know that Bob is not a trustworthy maker and avoid him in the future.

 ## How does _eigentrust_ work?

 The _eigentrust_ algorithm operates under the basic principle of: